alphatangojuliett/CoupledRadioInterferometer/README.md

 ## Installation

-Preferred method of installation for users is simply `pip install .` (or `pip install git+https://github.com/alphatangojuliett/CoupledRadioInterferometer`).
-This should install required dependencies.
-NOTE: you will need git-lfs to be installed beforehand.
+Preferred method of installation for users is simply `pip install .`, after cloning to repo.
+This should also install all required dependencies.
+NOTE: Before installation, ensure that git-lfs is installed on your local machine.

 ## Tutorials